 Build Healthy Financial Habits

 When you have determined that number, consider opening a high-yield savings account if you don’t already have one.
-By stashing away your smaller sums of money in such an account, you will be actively earning more at the same time.
+By stashing away your smaller sums of money in such an account, you will be simultaneously earning more.
 Say you have an account with 5% interest.
 If you start with a $20 deposit and keep adding that same amount every week (without withdrawing any) you will have more than $1,000 saved at the end of the year.
-Thanks to compounding interest, getting into the good habit of saving $20 a week can make a bigger impact on your finances in the long run than you might initially assume.
+Thanks to compounding interest, saving $20 a week can make a bigger impact on your finances in the long run than you might initially assume.

 Stay Motivated & Overcome Obstacles

-Many challenges arise that tempt people to stray from sticking with their financial resolutions.
+Many challenges arise that tempt people to give up on their financial resolutions.
 Achieving the goal of spending less can be a lot harder than it sounds.
-Some aspects of this may be out of your control, like the emergencies you’re saving for or rising inflation rates.
+Some aspects of this may be out of your control, like emergencies or rising inflation rates.
 However, other efforts require exercising self-control and discipline.

 So, if you set resolutions to pay off debts, save more, or spend less, keep your eyes on the prize!
 These are worthwhile goals no matter the time of year.
 Planning, incorporating new habits into your life, and remaining disciplined will almost always pay off in the long run.
 By following these techniques, you will improve your overall financial well-being throughout the rest of 2024, and beyond.

 There are real benefits to prioritizing your finances, such as increased stability and reduced stress.
 When you lay a strong foundation for your future, you can go with the ebb and flow of life knowing that you are prepared for whatever may come next.
-If you need assistance taking proactive steps toward achieving your financial resolutions, you can always talk to a professional.
+You can always talk to a professional if you need assistance taking proactive steps toward achieving your financial resolutions.
 Support and knowledgeable advisors can make a world of difference.